-- HR Policy

-- Code of Corporate Ethics
+- HR Policy - Code of Corporate Ethics

-- Regulations on the Hotline of the Audit and Risk

-Committee of the Supervisory Board

 Any employee of the Bank can send a query or make a complaint using the Hotline of the Audit and Risk Committee, including anonymously.
 The query or complaint will be reviewed and passed on to the responsible employees.
-In addition, in 2020 the option was set up to allow any employee to contact the HR Director directly via the internal corporate portal.